ibm-cloud-docs/AnalyticsEngine/spark-interactive-notebooks-api.md

 * Scala 2.11 with Spark 2.1
 * R with Spark 2.1

-### SSH
+## SSH

-You can run Spark applications interactively by logging to the cluster using SSH.
+You can run Spark applications interactively by logging on to the cluster using SSH.

 To run Spark applications interactively: